lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 -----------------------

-You can click on the Registries tab in Environments page to see the information of the docker registry that are currently connected. ``cr.backend.ai`` is registered by default, and it is a registry provided by Harbor.
+You can click on the Registries tab in Environments page to see the information of the docker registry that are currently connected.

 .. note::
    In the offline environment, the default registry is not accessible, so